abhishekg16/raft/README.md

 }

-Based on the type of command the raft layer provides the proper response in reponse in LogItem struct(see API docs for details).
+Based on the type of command the raft layer provides the proper response in reponse in LogItem struct.

 Each command contains one unique id (CmdId) which uniquly identify the each command and ensure each command is applied only once.
 This feature ensure the idempotent feature of the system.
+But system is implemented such that the if client do not want this feature he can pass the command with out the CmdId.

+The response from client would come in LogItem struct

+type LogItem struct {

+	Index int64

+	Data  interface{}

+}

+The error also send to using following Index value in reply message.
+Notice index value can not be negative

+{

+// index = -1 (Not Leader) , Data will contain leaderId as int
+// index = -2 (Error), Data will contain the error object
+// index = -3 (Command Not supported)
+// index = -4 (Contains term) , Data will contain Term as int64
+// index = -5 (Term Index pair), Data will contain IndexTerm struct (see API docs)

+}

 As system also log the Get command it ensures the linearizable semantics.